 Though a virtual alternative cannot fully match an elaborate and physical off-site meeting, it can at least keep the spirit alive by using well-crafted agendas, including all stakeholders.
 The overarching idea should be to keep the employees engaged and help them work toward a productive output.

-When we tried this at HCL Technologies during the pandemic, we found that a simple toolkit can ensure an effective virtual off-site meeting.
+When we tried this at HCLTech during the pandemic, we found that a simple toolkit can ensure an effective virtual off-site meeting.
 It should focus on interactive sessions and discussion over presentations, using technology effectively to increase participation and engagement.
 Coupled with a proper feedback mechanism, these virtual off-sites can unleash culture innovation to support the hybrid work model.

 5) Push boundaries